 Over the last decade, rapidly rising property values accelerated far faster than incomes in the U.S., increasing the number of cost-burdened households.
 Since the recession, affordability issues have persisted despite declines in home values and mortgage rates due in part to declining incomes, slow employment growth, and stringent credit requirements.
-As households became renters, supply did not initially keep pace with the sudden spike in demand.
+15 As households became renters, supply did not initially keep pace with the sudden spike in demand.
 Harvard University indicates that currently more than 10 percent of owners and 25 percent of renters in the U.S. pay more than 50 percent of their income on housing costs.
-As households became renters in the U.S. pay more than 50 percent of their income on housing costs.
+16